ROCm/Tensile/docs/src/reference/environment-variables.rst

   :header-rows: 1
   :widths: 30 30 30

-  * - Envrionment variable
+  * - Environment variable
     - Description
     - Values

   * - TENSILE_DB
     - Enables debugging features based on the supplied value.
       TENSILE_DB is a bit field, so options can be set individually or combined.
 To enable all debug output, set TENSILE_DB=0xFFFF.
     - | 0x2 or 0x4 \- Prints extra information about the solution selection process.
 Indicates if a kernel was an exact match, or if a sequence of kernels is considered for a closest match.
       | 0x8 \- Prints extra information about the hardware selection process.
       | 0x10 \- Prints debug-level information about predicate evaluations.
       | 0x20 \- Prints a list of loaded or missing code object libraries.